 How can I obtain an application package?

 There is no application package to obtain.
-Application instructions are detailed online within each of the posted vacancy announcements.
-A required resume format is also provided there.
+You can apply by submitting the documents required in the vacancy announcement during the open period.
+You can find open vacancy announcements by clicking on the link directly below the statement "the following are positions currently available" on our website.
+Application instructions are detailed within each of the posted vacancy announcements.
+A "recommended" resume format is also provided there.
 All information you need to know to apply can be found in the announcement.
 When applying, be sure to submit all documents required in the announcement.

 Do I have to be a U.S. citizen to apply?

 Yes.
 U.S. citizenship is required to apply for all federal civil service positions.

 Do I need a bachelor's degree in order to qualify?

 OSI requires new entry-level civilians to have a bachelor's degree with a cumulative GPA 2.95 or higher or qualifying specialized experience.
 Applicants for journeyman positions can qualify based on their specialized experience as an agent.
 Entry level vacancies are normally at the GL-7 level, but can be higher for applicants with an advanced degree (GL-9 for master's, GS-11 for a PhD).
 Journeymen level vacancies start at GS-13.

 If I am close to completing a bachelor's degree but have no specialized experience, can I apply prior to finishing the degree program?

 Yes.
 You may apply up to 9 months prior to graduation, but you will need to provide proof of graduation and transcripts before being hired.

 Will I qualify if I have experience as a uniformed law enforcement officer?